Skip to content

 Those rules differ across jurisdictions in important and practically consequential ways.
 United States federal courts and roughly half of all US states operate under the Daubert standard, requiring the trial judge to act as gatekeeper and evaluate whether the proffered scientific testimony is based on a testable methodology, has been subjected to peer review and publication, carries a known error rate, and is generally accepted in the relevant scientific community.
 The other half of US states, along with the District of Columbia, still apply the Frye "general acceptance" standard, which demands only the last of those criteria.
 England and Wales operate a different model under the Criminal Procedure Rules Part 19, where expert evidence is governed by the expert's overriding duty to the court rather than by a formal gatekeeping hearing.
 India's Bharatiya Sakshya Adhiniyam 2023 § 39 carries forward the substance of the Indian Evidence Act § 45 on expert opinion, with the added complication of electronic-record admissibility rules that directly affect computer-generated psychological test outputs.

-Understanding these frameworks is not incidental to forensic practice: a psychologist who produces a sound clinical assessment but presents it in a format that does not satisfy the jurisdiction's admissibility requirements will find their opinion excluded or its weight drastically reduced.
-This topic builds the expert-witness skills that bridge the assessment room and the courtroom.
+These frameworks are not incidental to forensic practice: a psychologist who produces a sound clinical assessment but presents it in a format that does not satisfy the jurisdiction's admissibility requirements will find their opinion excluded or its weight drastically reduced.
+The instruments most frequently challenged under Daubert and Frye include the PCL-R psychopathy assessment, violence risk instruments (HCR-20 V3 and VRAG-R), and sex-offender risk instruments (Static-99R), each covered in their respective topics.

 Before Daubert, US federal courts applied the Frye standard from Frye v.
 United States (DC Circuit, 1923), which required only that a scientific technique be generally accepted within the relevant scientific community to be admissible.
 Applied to psychological testimony, Frye was permissive: if the relevant psychological profession generally accepted the instrument or methodology, the evidence came in, regardless of whether the acceptance was warranted by the underlying empirical record.